lz4/lz4/lib/README.md

 For more compression ratio at the cost of compression speed, the High Compression variant called **lz4hc** is available.
 Add files **`lz4hc.c`** and **`lz4hc.h`**.
-This variant also depends on regular `lib/lz4.*` source files.
+This variant also compresses data using the [LZ4 block format], and depends on regular `lib/lz4.*` source files.

 #### Frame support, for interoperability

-In order to produce compressed data compatible with `lz4` command line utility, it's necessary to encode lz4-compressed blocks using the [official interoperable frame format].
+In order to produce compressed data compatible with `lz4` command line utility, it's necessary to use the [official interoperable frame format].
 This format is generated and decoded automatically by the **lz4frame** library.
 Its public API is described in `lib/lz4frame.h`.
 In order to work properly, lz4frame needs all other modules present in `/lib`,